rdwz/sparkly/README.md

 ### Testing (Vitest)

 [Vitest](https://vitest.dev) has API similar to Jest, it's much faster and can be used to test both client and server code.

+### SSR

+This starter doesn't include server side rendering, which comes with more complications and questions.
+SSR is still achievable by following this [Vite page](https://vitejs.dev/guide/ssr.html).